Former UCLA basketball player Jalen Hill’s death investigation continues in Costa Rica – Daily News

 “I don’t know where to begin,” Compton Magic founder and CEO Etop Udo-Ema wrote via Twitter.
 “When we (first) met you were still wearing the goggles.
 To become a great player and young man at UCLA.
 We traveled all over the world together.
 [Compton] Magic, UCLA, USA.
 I hope you know how much I love you and it hurts that I can’t tell you one more time.”

-David Grace, a former UCLA Assistant Coach who now coaches high school basketball in Southern California, shared his condolences, too.
+David Grace, a former UCLA Assistant Coach who now coaches high school basketball in Arizona, shared his condolences, too.

 “I’m just so crushed hearing the news that Jalen Hill has passed away!
 Devastating!
 Had a tremendous smile and was always great to be around!
 I loved our conversations!
 My Deepest Condolences!
 RIP Jalen!,” Grace tweeted.